-As usual, I'm saving the best to be the last!
+As usual, I’m saving my best to be the last!

-Long story short, it doesn't matter if you have the best content ever written.
+Long story short, it doesn’t matter if you have the best content ever.

-No many people will get to read it unless there is a clickbait involved.
+Not many people will get to read it unless it starts with a clickbait.

-Before you even start typing your new article, you'll need to come up with an inciting headline first.
+Before you even begin typing your new article, you’ll need to come up with an inciting headline first.

-Power words, pain points, curiosity - use them as much as you can if you want to draw massive online attention.
+Power words, pain points, curiosity – use them to draw massive online attention.

 In my opinion, writing a powerful headline is an art of its own.